mitsuhiko/lucumr/2011/9/21/python-import-blackbox.rst

 As you can see, the error message does not even include the whole import path at all times.
-Sometimes the error message is something completely unrelated, somethings the whole error message is just the module name.
+Sometimes the error message is something completely unrelated, sometimes the whole error message is just the module name.
 Sometimes it's “No module named %s”, sometimes the module name is on quotes.
 This is because various parts of the system can abort an import process and since this is customizable …